 - Violators may be excluded from participating in any Federal healthcare programs

 - Civil monetary penalty

 - or both

 Stark Law regulations prohibit physicians from referring their patients to other entities with which they have a financial relationship.
 For instance, your doctor would be in violation of the Stark Law if he refers you to an imaging center in which he had invested money in.

 Entity and financial relationships can be interpreted and viewed in many different ways.
 So here is a detailed explanation of how it works

 A Physician’s Financial Relationship to an Entity

-Hence, the law construes that an entity refers to a physician, whether practicing in a sole proprietorship or working in a professional limited liability company, is affiliated with the DHS into which a physician in subject refers.
+Hence, the law construes that an entity refers to a physician, either practicing in a sole proprietorship or working in a professional limited liability company, is affiliated with the DHS into which a physician in a subject refers.

 A Physician’s Referral to an Entity